noaione/yuusha-shoukan-ln/sources/v03/chapter1.md

 [Unnn, I'm counting on you.]

 When I showed my willingness to buy more, Alice's face changed to that of a businesswoman so vividly that I can easily tell.
-How should I say this....
+How should I say this...
 Smiling as I see that Alice is just like usual, my preparations for the Sacred Tree Festival are fully ready.